 A typical combination of organizations that don’t use Microsoft Tools use Slack for messaging and Google Meet for meetings.

-While enhancing messaging experience is important, scheduling meetings is crucial for productivity too.
+While enhancing the messaging experience is important, scheduling meetings is crucial for productivity too.

 You can integrate Microsoft Teams and Google Meet to send Teams’ chat messages to new meetings in Google Meet.